Extended Set-based Tasks for Multi-task Execution and Prioritization: Planning of Switching Task Prioritizations

 \section{Planning of Switching Task Prioritizations}

 In the previous section, we proved the stability of executing multiple ESB tasks in a prioritized fashion.
-This section illustrates an algorithm to reorder priorities among ESB tasks during their execution.
+This section illustrates an algorithm to reorder priorities among ESB tasks during their execution, a feature that is not considered in existing works on ESB tasks.
 In particular, Proposition~\ref{prop:planning_switching} presents a stack transition method which consists in weighting the control inputs $u_1$ and $u_2$ corresponding to the execution of two stacks prioritized by the prioritization matrices $K_1$ and $K_2$, respectively, in order to transition between them.
 The same approach is applicable to the case where priorities are enforced using the adaptive prioritization matrix approach as in Section~\ref{subsec:prioritizationmatrixAUTO}.

 \begin{proposition} Let $u_1$ and $u_2$ be the control inputs corresponding to the execution of the stacks of tasks prioritized by the prioritization matrices $K_1$ and $K_2$.
 Let the robot execute the control input